 CHOOSE COMPASSION + FOCUS ON HUMANITY

-If you find yourself getting upset with someone else, be it a loved one or a co-worker you barely know, you can fight feelings of annoyance by choosing compassion and focusing on their humanity.
+If you find yourself getting upset with someone else—anyone from a loved one to a co-worker you hardly know—you can fight feelings of annoyance by choosing compassion and focusing on their humanity.

-Let’s face it – it’s very easy to get annoyed with people, but it’s never a nice feeling.
-Sometimes you have a good reason and sometimes not so much … but either way, more often than not the best option is to let things go.
-The easiest way to do this is to pause for a moment and think a humanising thought about the person who has upset you.
+Let’s face it—it’s very easy to get annoyed with people, but it’s never a nice feeling.
+Sometimes you have a good reason and other times less so … but either way, letting go is often the best option and one easy way to do this is to think humanising thoughts about the person who has upset you.

-Not sure what I mean?
-Then check out one of my favourite places on the Internet, the Humans of New York Facebook page.
-With 15 million fans, you may already be familiar with this site, but if not – what it does so well is share the humanity (the history, the pain, the inner thoughts) of the people all around us.
+If you’re not sure what I mean, then I encourage you to check out one of my favourite places on the Internet: the Humans of New York Facebook page.
+With over 15 million fans and counting, you’re probably already familiar with it, but for those who don’t know the page shares photographs and stories of random New Yorkers.
+It’s become wildly popular because the creator shares the humanity (the history, the pain, the inner thoughts) of the people he photographs.

-What the pages has taught me is we think of people differently (and with more kindness) when we know their stories.
-You can apply this to your life as well; next time you get annoyed with someone try to change your focus away from whatever they did to upset you and choose instead to think of their stories.
+What the page has taught me is that we think of people with more kindness when we know their stories.
+We can use this knowledge to be more compassionate in our daily lives; next time you get annoyed with someone, try to shift your focus away from whatever did to upset you and instead, think of their stories.

-If you don’t know someone well, you can look for small things (how John from accounting always holds the door for you, or the way the lady ahead of you in the supermarket queue speaks gently with her daughter.)
-These little moments act as a reminder that the person you’re annoyed with is a actual person, with feelings and struggles just like you.
+If you don’t know someone well, look for small details; think about how John from accounting always holds the door for you, or the way the lady ahead of you in the supermarket queue is speaking gently with her daughter.
+These little moments act as reminders that the person you’re annoyed with is an actual person, with feelings and struggles just like you.

 LET GO OF EXPECTATIONS

-A lot of times, I have a picture of how my day will play out in my mind.
+Often times, I have a picture of how I hope my day will play out in my mind.
 I imagine walking into my office early, making a nice hot cup of coffee, and having a fantastically productive morning.
 (Sounds great, doesn’t it?!)

-But instead, sometimes life happens.
-I can’t find my keys and I’m late out the door.
-When I go to make my coffee there’s no milk.
-I open my inbox and starting plodding through the avalanche and the next time I look at the clock it’s 10am.
-My morning is half over, I’ve had NO coffee and I’ve done nothing on my to do list.
+But in reality, sometimes life happens: I can’t find my keys and I’m late out the door.
+Then, when I go to make my coffee … there’s no milk.
+When I finally get to my desk and open my inbox, I’m flooded with emails and when I next look up it’s 10 am.
+My morning is half over, I’ve had NO coffee and I’ve done nothing on my to-do list.

-At this point, it’s really easy to write the day off as a ‘bad day’; when you have high hopes for how things will turn out, it’s disappointing and frustrating when things don’t go as planned.
-However, when your focused on how you expect something to be, it can be difficult to see the reality of the situation.
+At this point, it’s really easy to write the day off as a “bad day” because when you have high hopes for how things will turn out, it’s disappointing when things don’t go as planned.
+But the truth is your expectations are often clouding the reality of the situation.

-If I let go of my expectations and open my mind, I can see my day is off to a slow start, but there is still plenty of time for me to change the course of my day.
+If you can let go of your expectations and open your mind, you’ll notice that yes, the day is off to a slow start, but it’s far from over.
+There is still plenty of time to change course and turn things around.

-If you find yourself getting frustrated or annoyed over something small, try pausing for a moment and consider if you’re letting your expectations affect the experience.
+If you find yourself getting frustrated or annoyed over something small, try pausing for a moment and asking if you’re letting your expectations affect the experience.